 let nature imitate what nature has made

-Suggested Readings and Research Resources
+Suggested Readings and Research Resources on the Daguerreotype process

 - Daguerreian Annual (Daguerreian Society, Pittsburgh, PA.
 1990)